ropensci-org/pkgreviewr/README.md

 #### clone of package source code

 To enable local testing of the package, initialisation clones package source code from github to a second, sibling directory to the review project.
 This also makes it available for local review and perhaps even a pull request.
-Correcting typos in documentation can be a great review contribution!
+Correcting typos in documentation can be a great review contribution, but first ask the author if they are open to such pull requests!

 ```
 reviews